rust-lang/cargo/src/doc/src/commands/cargo-install.md

 - `$HOME/.cargo`

 There are multiple sources from which a crate can be installed.
-The default location is crates.io but the `--git`, `--path`, and `--registry` flags can change this source.
+The default source location is crates.io but the `--git`, `--path`, and `--registry` flags can change this source.
 If the source contains more than one package (such as crates.io or a git repository with multiple crates) the _crate_ argument is required to indicate which crate should be installed.